FREQUENTLY ASKED QUESTIONS

 The breakdown of fees by trust is as follows:

 Over the past 25 years, the asset allocations of the funds under the management of the SIB have become more diversified and incorporated asset classes with higher return expectations.
 These asset classes also have higher management fees.
 The expectation in selecting investment managers is that their returns will add value to the portfolio net of fees.

-In mid-2010, the SIB hired Callan Associates to conduct a fee analysis for all of the fees paid to investment managers.
+In mid-2012, the SIB hired Callan Associates to conduct a fee analysis for all of the fees paid to investment managers for the fiscal year ended June 30, 2012.
 The report can be found here.
-The conclusions of the study were as follows:

 Studies have shown that 90-95% of the total return of a portfolio is based on asset allocation.
 All plans have unique asset allocations that are based on the underlying liabilities or cash flow needs of those plans.
 Which asset classes are performing better, what strategies are employed within each asset class, and how much is allocated to each asset class determines the total performance of the fund.
 It is important to note that the asset allocation is not determined by the SIB but is set by the clients, such as the PERS or TFFR boards.

 - Is an 8% actuarial return assumption realistic?

 Yes.
 Actuarial return assumptions are long-term in nature and are based, in part, on capital market projections which are obtained from multiple sources.
 These projections take into consideration long-term historical performance of the various asset classes as well as future long-term expectations in the markets.
 Currently, the majority of industry experts believe that an 8% return, over the long-term, is achievable.